-Capital funding in 2022-23 was provided through the utilization of current and prior year transfers of local option levy amounts, and the voter approval of a General Obligation Bond in November of 2021 dedicated to the purchase of new fire station sites for the future before continued growth and development precluded the ability to purchase fire station sites, and provided for station construction and remodeling.
+Capital funding in 2023-24 was provided through the utilization of current and prior year transfers of local option levy amounts, and the voter approval of a General Obligation Bond in November of 2021 dedicated to the purchase of new fire station sites for the future, before continued growth and development preclude the ability to acquire suitable locations and provided for station remodeling and response apparatus purchases.
 The levy continues to pay for increased firefighter and paramedic unit staffing levels.